-- A two-year learning programme, which on successful completion will result in the award of the Diploma in Policing, a mandatory award for Police Officers.
+A three-year learning programme, which on successful completion will result in the award of the Degree.
 The programme will include learning in both classroom and workplace settings.
+Alongside this you will also have:

-This is the IPLDP (Initial Police Learning and Development Programme). - A salary in line with national police pay guidelines - Annual leave of 22 days, increasing with length of service - Police pension - Training and development opportunities - Employee Assistance, covering a range of health, wellbeing and lifestyle issues - Support and advice from Wellbeing and a range of staff associations, as well as access to a range of services such as Charitable Trust and Police Mutual.
+- A salary in line with national police pay guidelines - Annual leave of 24 days, increasing with length of service - Police pension - Training and development opportunities - Employee Assistance, covering a range of health, wellbeing and lifestyle issues - Support and advice from Wellbeing and a range of staff associations, as well as access to a range of services such as Blue light.